hossainsabid/thegadgetron/README.md

 # theGadgetron

 Welcome to theGadgetron, an eCommerce website that sells tech products.
-This project is a comprehensive tutorial, where I build a fully-functional eCommerce shop using the MERN stack along with Redux Toolkit.
+This project is a comprehensive learning practice, where I build a fully-functional eCommerce shop using the MERN stack along with Redux Toolkit.

 ## Project Description
 The platform that I am building includes the following features: